Rosetta Cammeniti

-Character creation and casting
+Creation and casting

 Rosetta was created in 2006 along with another three characters as part of a new group of "20 somethings".
 Nicky Whelan, Ben Lawson and Christian Clark were cast as Pepper Steiger, Frazer Yeats and Will Griggs respectively.
 Their introduction was part of the producers attempts to introduce more contemporary characters and to fill the void left by several cast departures.
 Executive producer Ric Pellizzeri said "We've got 15-to-18-year olds and the 35-plus brigade, we've always liked the shenanigans of Toadfish (Ryan Maloney) and friends at No. 30, so we thought, rather than introduce a new family, we'll bring in some new 20-somethings as housemates and fill the middle ground we've been missing."
 Despite not knowing each other, the characters all share the same house upon their arrivals, which was a first for the series.

 Former All Saints actress Saleeba was cast as Rosetta and she began filming in July.
 Saleeba said that it was a "bonus" joining the show at the same time as the others, as it made the process easier and less intimidating joining an established cast.
 Rosetta was given immediate family connections within the show in the form of younger sister and already established character Carmella Cammeniti (Natalie Blair).
+In 2008, Saleeba exited the role and Rosie's exit storyline saw her leave Ramsay Street to go to Italy with Frazer.

-Character development
+Development

 Characterisation

 Before appearing on-screen Rosetta was described as Carmella's "strait-laced older sister", "a young lawyer and the object of Frazer's affections".
 Network Ten said Rosetta "appears to be just your average uptight lawyer.
 However, scratch the surface of the feisty Italian and you'll find that she can be every bit as passionate as her wayward younger sister Carmella."
 They commented on the burden of her being the eldest child, which automatically ensured she had to be responsible, they also state that she transformed as a person upon arriving in Ramsay Street, describing her as uptight, but eventually settling down.
 They add that she is eager to please her parents all the time, saying it was once her sole aim in life.
 Rosie is also career driven and business minded putting them before a family.
 Pellizzeri said that Saleeba plays the "perfect Neighbours character – a 27-year-old virgin."
 Audiences felt Rosetta and Carmella were cast well as they looked alike, Blair said they work well together as a unit and Rosetta's presence changes Carmella for the good.